Organization

 There are really two different jobs hiding under "split a PDF," and it helps to know which one you actually need:

-- Split by page range โ pull out one or more specific ranges, such as pages 1-3 for a cover section or pages 8-10 for an appendix.
+• Split by page range pulls out one or more specific ranges, such as pages 1 to 3 for a cover section or pages 8 to 10 for an appendix.

-- Split into individual pages โ turn every single page of the document into its own standalone PDF, useful when each page is really a separate record (a scanned batch of receipts, for example).
+• Split into individual pages turns every single page of the document into its own standalone PDF, which is useful when each page is really a separate record, such as a scanned batch of receipts.

 How page ranges work

-CocoPDFโs Split PDF tool accepts ranges in a simple format: "1-3, 5, 8-10".
+CocoPDF's Split PDF tool accepts ranges in a simple format: "1-3, 5, 8-10".
 Each comma-separated entry becomes its own output file.
-A single number pulls out one page; a range like "8-10" pulls out three consecutive pages as one file.
+A single number pulls out one page, and a range like "8-10" pulls out three consecutive pages as one file.
 Page numbers beyond the end of the document are simply skipped rather than causing an error.

 One file or a ZIP?